polystat/py2eo/README.md

 We tested it on [Django](https://github.com/django/django), a popular `Python` web framework.
 For all `.py` files (every `.py` is considered as particular test) from Django repository (440,000+ lines of Python code) `EO` is generated and passes `EO` syntax check stage.
 Yet not tried to generate Java for this, since сompiling and execution of Java code obtained this way seems to be pointless.

 > You can see this in the Integration Tests CI.
 Go to Actions → Integration Tests.
-Go to the Django job, select any workflow run and checkout the Run integration tests step.
+Select any workflow run, go to the Django job and checkout the Run integration tests step.

 To proof this (transpile Django python source code and perform EO syntax verification) on clean `Ubuntu` (20.04+):